-As of April 30, 2020, we had 16 employees in addition to the Chief Executive Officer, Chief Financial Officer, and the President.
+As of July 31, 2020, the Company had 16 employees in addition to the President & Chief Executive Officer and the Chief Financial Officer.
 Certain professional, administrative and geological services are provided to the Company by independent contractors, including corporations and/or individuals who may be officers or directors of Red Pine.
 No assurance can be given that qualified employees can be retained by Red Pine when necessary.